 A difference in fundamental tone can be achieved by using a thicker or thinner combination of heads.

-6) Why do the WTS Artistry Series drums sound so good?
+6) Why do the WTS drums sound so good?

-Also, new shells with WTS are not choked up with excessive hardware bolted to the shell; with WTS pulleys attached to the hoops and only 4 holes drilled into each shell for the tensioner (the worm gear), the drums are able to freely resonate.
+Finally, the WTS drums have up to 90% fewer holes and hardware drilled in the shell compared to any other tuning system, creating an essentially free-floating system.
+Our shells are not choked up with excessive hardware bolted to the shell; with WTS pulleys attached to the hoops and only 4 holes drilled into each shell for the tuning knob, the drums are able to freely resonate.

 7) Why would I want both heads to be at the same 'tension'?

-Tensioning both heads at the same time allows the drum to be tuned as a whole, providing a clean and clear note at any tension.
+Tensioning both heads at the same time allows the drum to be tuned as a whole, providing a clean and clear note at any pitch.

 As stated in Prof. Sound’s Drum Tuning Bible: "To create an ‘open, resonant’ sound, both heads should be of equal pitch….you'll reach a point where the drum evens out, the Doppler is gone and the drum becomes open and even in sound.
 This is the point where both heads are or are close to being identical in pitch.”